 First Name Last Name M.I.
-Job Title Location Court/Office Identification Numb oer Type of Review: Probationary Review Period: Start: a Interim B Regular End: // □ Final - Vania GENERAL RESPONSIBILITIES Not Relevant/ Not Observed Unsatisfactory Needs Improvement Meets Expectations Knows the legal terminology, statutes, and rules that apply in the court of assignment and can properly apply this knowledge.
-Is knowledgeable of court forms, documents, data bases, statistics, procedures and policies in the court of assignment and can interpret and apply this knowledge.
-Follows proper procedures for swearing witnesses, administering oaths, maintaining impaneling records, taking juror attendance, maintaining custody of exhibits, and accepting bail and other court fees.
-Records and maintains accurate records of court proceedings.
-Understands and properly implements requirements for creating, maintaining and retrieving accurate case files in paper or electronic formats.
-Is knowledgeable and follows established procedures for the review and/or preparation of orders, warrants, decrees, summonses, conditional discharges, and other court forms to be submitted to the Judge for signature.
-Prepares, calls, annotates, and enters the court calendar.
-Applies technical knowledge to determine completeness of court documents and legal sufficiency.
+Job Title Location Court/Office Identification Number Type of Review: ☐ Probationary Review Period: Sta / □ Interim □ Final Not Relevant/ t I - stiefastoo Needs Improvement Meets Expectations GENERAL RESPONSIBILITIES 1.
+Knows the legal terminology, statutes, and rules that apply in the Not Observed Unsatisfactory in process of assignment and can properly apply this knowledge.
+2. Is knowledgeable of court forms, documents, data bases, statistic procedures and policies in the court of assignment and can interpret and apply this knowledge.
+3. Follows proper procedures for swearing witnesses, administering oaths, maintaining impaneling records, taking juror attendance, maintaining custody of exhibits, and accepting bail and other court fees.
+4. Records and maintains accurate records of court proceedings.
+5. Understands and properly implements requirements for creating, maintaining and retrieving accurate case files in paper or electronic formats.
+6. Is knowledgeable and follows established procedures for the revi and/or preparation of orders, warrants, decrees, summonses, conditional discharges, and other court forms to be submitted to the Judge for signature.
+7. Prepares, calls, annotates, and enters the court calendar.
+8. Applies technical knowledge to determine completeness of court documents and legal sufficiency.
 Provides technical assistance to attorneys and parties to the case.
-Completes required reports in an accurate and timely manner.
-Recommendations/Comments SERVICE TO THE PUBLIC - Greets the public and court users courteously and responds to individuals seeking information or assistance without undue delay.
-Is open to suggestions for improving service to the public and other Promptly responds to inquiries from attorneys, judges, and parties to the case regarding court procedures and the filing of court documents and provides accurate information.
-Needs Meets Take provided declarate Not Relevant Not Observed Unsatisfactory Improvement Expectations 4.
-Maintains a service-oriented attitude when investigating complaints by court users and works to resolve complaints expeditiously.
-5. Communicates effectively with outside agencies in order to coordinate the court's activities with said agencies.
-Recommendations/Comments Recommendations/Comments SUPERVISION
+9. Completes required reports in an accurate and timely manner.
+Recommendations/Comments iew L - SERVICE TO THE PUBLIC 1.
+Greets the public and court users courteously and responds to individuals seeking information or assistance without undue delay.
+2. Is open to suggestions for improving service to the public and other public and other public. ner court users.
+3. Promptly responds to inquiries from attorneys, judges, and partie the case regarding court procedures and the filing of court document and provides accurate information. s to Not Relevant/ Needs Meets Not Observed Unsatisfactory Improvement Expectations 4.
+Maintains a service-oriented attitude when investigating complain court users and works to resolve complaints expeditiously.
+5. Communicates effectively with outside agencies in order to coord the court's activities with said agencies.
+Recommendations/Comments CUREDWISION have reviewed this performance evaluation and approve and/or offer the attached comments.
+The state of the s Date I have reviewed this performance evaluation and approve and/or offer the attached comments.
+Date i have reviewed this performance evaluation and appoint rove and/or offer the attached comments.
+Chief Clerk or Designee Date Employee Comments (additional space for comments After discussing your performance and development plan development and progress. s on back of form): with your supervisor, make any comments you feel are appropriate and will aid your Employee Signature Date